zandergr888/GravitySim/README.md

-# Gravity Simulation with Barnes-Hut Algorithm
+# High-Performance N-Body Gravity Simulation with Barnes-Hut Algorithm

-This is a gravity simulation project that utilizes the Barnes-Hut algorithm to efficiently compute the gravitational interactions between celestial bodies.
+This project presents a high-performance gravity simulation that capitalizes on the power of the Barnes-Hut algorithm, an approximation algorithm renowned for optimizing the computational complexity of calculating gravitational forces within a large-scale system of celestial bodies.

 ## Overview

-The gravity simulation uses the Barnes-Hut algorithm, which is an approximation algorithm that reduces the computational complexity of calculating gravitational forces in a system with a large number of celestial bodies.
-It improves performance by dividing the space into a hierarchical tree structure and approximating distant clusters of bodies as a single entity.
+The gravity simulation employs the Barnes-Hut algorithm to accurately compute gravitational interactions with high computational efficiency.
+The algorithm operates by dividing the simulated space into a hierarchical, quadtree structure, which allows for the approximation of distant celestial clusters as singular entities.
+This mechanism significantly reduces the computational load in comparison to traditional, direct computation methods.

-The simulation provides a visual representation of celestial bodies influenced by gravity.
-It demonstrates the motion of the celestial bodies as they interact and orbit around each other.
-On my computer, I could simulate as many as around 50000 celestial bodies
+The simulation delivers a vivid, real-time visual representation of the motion and gravitational interactions of celestial bodies.
+Simulated bodies exhibit behaviors such as orbiting and interaction influenced by gravitational forces.
+On my machine, the simulation was able to fluidly handle as many as 100,000 celestial bodies compared to only about 2,000 without the algorithm, demonstrating the power and efficiency of the Barnes-Hut algorithm.
 ## Features

-- Efficient computation of gravitational forces using the Barnes-Hut algorithm
+High-performance computation of gravitational forces utilizing the Barnes-Hut algorithm, facilitating the fluid simulation of large celestial systems.
-- Real-time visualization of celestial bodies and their movements
+Dynamic, real-time visualization of celestial bodies and their movements, providing an immersive experience for the user.
-- Adjustable simulation parameters such as mass, initial positions, and velocities of celestial bodies
+Flexibility in simulation parameters, allowing customization of mass, initial positions, and velocities of celestial bodies.
-- User-friendly interface for interactive exploration of the simulation
+A user-friendly, interactive interface that allows users to explore and experiment with the simulation.

 ### Visualization